G52-75221XI - Laptop MSI - Free user manual and instructions

 Intel Turbo Boost

 This item will appear when you install a CPU with Intel Turbo Boost technology.
-This item is used to enable/ disable Intel Turbo Boost technology.
+This item is used to enable/disable Intel Turbo Boost technology.
 It can scale processor frequency higher dynamically when applications demand more performance and TDP headroom exists.
-It also can deliver seamless power scalability (Dynamically scale up, Speed-Step Down).
-It is the Intel newly technology within i7 CPU.
+It also can deliver seamless power scalability (dynamically scale up, Speed-Step down).
+It is Intel's new technology within i7 CPUs.

 Turbo Boost Tech Config